trblemakar/ucsm_spt_setup/README.md

 # ucs_ppt
 This is a Python program I built to help me speed up the time to deploy Cisco UCS pools, policies and templates (ppt) from an input json file.

-*** This is still in developmet and should be used with caution.
+*** This is still in development and should be used with caution.
 This has been tested on the 3.1(2b) UCS emulator.
 Test out on a non production or emulated system first ***

-This build leverages Alpine Linux, Python 2.7 and UCS Python SDK v0.9
+This build leverages Alpine Linux, Python 2.7 and UCS Python SDK v0.9 in a Docker container

 How to build the image